priteshacharya/Exercise-senior-front-end/readme.md

 Stack: React, Redux, Rxjs (or similar  lib), ES6/ES7 or Typescript

-The UI is just for demonstration there are no “point” for UX or design.
 We are looking for best practices, maintainability, knowledge general programming skills/abilities

 ## You have this model